bitfocus/companion-module-biamp-audia/companion/HELP.md

-## BiAmp Audia / Nexia
+## Biamp Audia / Nexia

-This module will allow you to control the BiAmp Audia / Nexia family of devices.
+This module will allow you to control the Biamp Audia / Nexia family of devices.

 ### Configuration
 * Enter the IP address of the device in the configuration settings.